NII-Kobayashi/Collective-Anticipation-and-Response/Fitting_C/README.md

       $ID:  ID of the peak corresponding to the file name in the "Data/Sports" directory.

-      $Date: date of the sports event.
+      $Date: Date of the sports event.

-      $Event: sports event (e.g., Basketball and American football).
+      $Event: Sports event (e.g., Basketball and American football).

 ### 3) Foot.csv